 If the work one does to safeguard a site simply shifts pressure somewhere else, then no net benefit has been achieved.
 For example, acquiring a forest site from an owner wishing to log that site will fail to safeguard carbon if the owner simply destroys an alternative forest site.
 This risk is called leakage and it is essential that it is avoided for a project to genuinely achieve carbon offsetting.
 WLT's Carbon Balanced projects carefully assess the risk of leakage and take appropriate steps to avoid it.

 There is little point protecting or restoring habitats for a limited period only.
 All WLT's Carbon Balanced projects involve working with partners to safeguard projects sites in perpetuity.
 This is achieved by selecting sites that can be incorporated in existing, well-established nature reserves, where the capacity exists to guarantee their long-term management.

 Monitoring, Reporting and Verification

 It is vital that projects sites are closely monitored and results of actions reported and subject to independent verification.
 WLT Carbon Balanced projects are delivered on the ground by in-country wildlife conservation organisations.
 Binding agreements ensure that partners regularly report progress to WLT, and disbursal of funds is conditional upon verification of carbon, biodiversity and community benefits by WLT.

 All the WLT Carbon Balanced project sites are important for people.
 Some have people living within them and all are valued by nearby local communities.
 Every site delivers a broad range of ecosystem services – notably of course carbon storage and sequestration – that are vital to people locally and often world-wide.
 Many sites have infrastructure, such as visitor lodges and centres, that enable people from all around the world to discover their wildlife value and the way the site is addressing global climate change.

-A Carbon Balanced offset produced by World Land Trust costs £15 per tonne CO2.
+A Carbon Balanced offset produced by World Land Trust costs £15 per tonne CO2 on average.
 This covers all project requirements, including any or all of the following:

 - Land purchase for permanent incorporation in a nature reserve